 Director - Heidi Mueller

-Director Heidi Mueller was previously named Deputy Director of Programs for the Illinois Department of Juvenile Justice in 2014.
-In that role, Ms. Mueller served as the principal policy-making official the Department's programs including healthcare, behavioral health services, vocational and recreational programming.
+Director Heidi Mueller was named director of the Illinois Department of Juvenile Justice in 2016.
+As director, she oversees the care, custody and services provided to youth committed to the Department by Illinois courts.
+In this role, Director Mueller oversees five secure youth centers and eight Aftercare (juvenile parole) offices, along with five day reporting centers located throughout Illinois.
+She served as Deputy Director of Programs for IDJJ from 2014-16 .
+In that role, Ms. Mueller served as the principal policy-making official for the Department's programs including healthcare, behavioral health services, vocational and recreational programming.
 In addition, Ms. Mueller conceptualized and implemented the core IDJJ intervention and behavioral management programs.
 Director Mueller earned her degree in Psychology and History from Macalester College.
 She also received her Juris Doctorate from the University of Chicago Law School.

 Chief of Staff- Andrew Munemoto